Skip to main content

 • any complaints we have received about the member

-We need this information to communicate with you and to carry out any necessary checks to make sure that you can work with young people.
-We also have a responsibility to keep information about you, both during your membership and afterwards (due to our safeguarding responsibilities and also to help us if you leave or re-join).
+We need this information to communicate with members and to carry out any necessary checks to make sure that members can work with young people.
+The diversity and inclusion information is collected to help us understand the diversity of Scouts and the growing needs of our movement.

-Much of this information is collected from the member joining forms.
+Much of this information is collected from the member joining forms or is input directly into the system by members themselves.

 5.2 Young People

-For Young People, we may hold information where there has been a safeguarding case raised, this may include basic personal identifiers along with the details of the case.
-We may capture information on Young People who attend any events managed by The Scout Association, this may include details on dietary and accessibility requirements.
-We may also process data on Young People where they are part of a legal claim, the data we capture may include the detail of the claim itself.
+For Young People, we hold information where there has been a safeguarding or safety case raised, this may include basic personal identifiers along with the details of the case.
+We may capture information on Young People who attend events managed by The Scout Association; this may include details on dietary and accessibility requirements.
+We process data about Young People where they have been put forward for an award, entered a competition run by TSA or partaken in research undertaken by TSA.
+We also process data on Young People where they are part of a legal claim, the data we capture may include the detail of the claim itself.

 5.3 Trustees and members of the governance structure